• Skip to primary navigation

 • If you don't have a tofu press, wrap the tofu in a clean kitchen towel.
 I like to place it on a plate to catch any liquid that the towel doesn't absorb.

-• Then place a heavy pot on top of the tofu to squeeze out more liquid.
+• Then place a heavy object or pot on top of the tofu to squeeze out more liquid.
 Another option is to use a plate (or cutting board) and then place cans on the plate to put pressure on the tofu.
 You want to remove the liquid so it will get crispy and absorb the seasoning.

 • Let the tofu sit and drain for at least 20-30 minutes.
 It can also be left in the refrigerator overnight to remove any excess liquid.
 Sometimes after it drains I like to use paper towels to blot off any residual moisture (and sometimes I don't bother with it).